-Scar Revision covers a variety of procedures that help minimize the visible appearance of scars.
+Scar Treatment covers a variety of procedures that help minimize the visible appearance of scars.
 When your body experiences an injury, either through a traumatic event, severe acne, burn, or a medical procedure, scar tissue forms as part of the healing process.
 While some scars are small and not easily noticed, others can be large, disfiguring, or a cause of emotional distress.
 Some scars can also affect muscular functions, particularly on the face.
-If you have one or more scars that you’d like to minimize, Scar Revision may offer the solution you need.
+If you have one or more scars that you’d like to minimize, Scar Treatment may offer the solution you need.

-How Does Scar Revision Work?
+How Does Scar Treatment Work?

 - Surgery: This procedure involves the total or partial removal of the scar.
 Though surgery leaves its own scars, your dermatologist will alter the affected area to release tension or restore function.
 They will then carefully close the wound to create a smaller, less noticeable scar.

 - Dermabrasion: Using a special brush, your dermatologist will remove the scar’s top layers of skin.
 When new skin tissue grows over the treated area, it creates softer skin and minimizes irregularities.